Most people love brie cheese for its creamy mild flavor. If you stock up on it, you eventually have to ask yourself: “does brie cheese go bad?”

 How To Store Brie Cheese

-When it comes to how you should wrap the leftover cheese, usually you can just use the original wrap.
-If that’s not an option, go for cheese wrap or wax paper.
+When it comes to how you should wrap the leftover cheese, usually you can just use the original wrap (like you can see in my photos).

 Last but not least, brie is best served at room temperature.
 Thus it’s usually a good idea to take it out of the fridge about half an hour before serving.